mmes2/muse/README.md

   The network data collector stores the following object in the database:

   {

     "Start": Time collection started,

     "End": Time collection ended,

     "Latitude": String,

     "Longitude": String,

     "Wifi":{

                "Connected": Bool,

                "NetworkName": String,

                "Bandwidth": Integer, measured in Mb/s,

                "SignalStrength": Integer, relative 0-100%,

                "DataReceived": Integer, measured in b/s,

                "DataSent": Integer, measured in b/s

            },

     "Mobile":{

                "Connected": Bool,

                "NetworkName": String,

                "Bandwidth": Integer, measured in Mb/s,

                "SignalStrength": Integer, relative 0-100%,

                "DataReceived": Integer, measured in b/s,

                "DataSent": Integer, measured in b/s,

                "Roaming": Bool,

-               "Metered": Bool (Currently always true, no reliable way to tell) }
+               "Metered": Bool (Currently always true, no reliable way to tell)

              }

+  }

-  The network data collector depends on the following WebAPIs: navigator.mozNetworkStats, navigator.mozWifiManager, navigator.mozMobileConnections, navigator.geolocation
+  The network data collector depends on the following WebAPIs:

+  navigator.mozNetworkStats,

+  navigator.mozWifiManager,

+  navigator.mozMobileConnections,

+  navigator.geolocation

   If any of these APIs change their interface, code in this module will need to be updated.

 services.js

- -Services sets the flow of control for the application.
+  Services sets the flow of control for the application.
 It starts the data collector through the activate function, initializes network analysis through the init function, and is the only place the update function in ui should be run.

   Services will do these initializations, then ask analysis for the next best time today a batch fetch might be successful.
 If such a date exists, services